 Mosaic-tailed rats are dietary generalists.
 Being primarily herbivorous, they feed on foliage and vegetation, but also on fruits, seeds, fungi and flowers (Figure 3).
 They may take insects, although observations from captive animals suggest that this is not common.
 In addition, they will eat human food products.
 I have found that banana chips are a particularly favoured treat for captive individuals.
 There is evidence for regional differentiation in diet, which makes sense, as plant distributions vary regionally too.
 There is also evidence for differentiation in diet depending on disturbance state, with mosaic-tailed rats living in forest edges typically having a higher proportion of fruits, leaves and flowers in their diet.

-In the next blog, I’ll move on to looking at the ontogeny and reproduction of mosaic-tailed rats.
+In the next blog, we’ll continue focusing on the ecology of mosaic-tailed rats.